webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

   [It appears to be about 7% faster to use the offsets](../webgpu-optimization-step6-use-mapped-buffers-math-w-offsets.html).

-  It's up to you if you feel that's worth it.
-For me personally, I'd prefer to keep it simple to use.
-  I'm rarely trying to draw 10000 things but it's good to know, if I wanted to squeeze out more performance, this is one place I might find some.
+  It's up to you if you feel that's worthß it.
+For me personally, like I mentioned at the top of the article, I'd prefer to keep it simple to use.
+I'm rarely trying to draw 10000 things.
+But, it's good to know, if I wanted to squeeze out more performance, this is one place I might find some.
+More likely I'd look into WebAssembly if I needed to go that far.

 * **Directly map the uniform buffer**

   In our example above we map a transfer buffer, a buffer that only has `COPY_SRC` and `MAP_WRITE` usage flags.
-We then have to call `encoder.copyBufferToBuffer` to copy the contents into the actual uniform buffer.
+We then have to call `encoder.copyBufferToBuffer` to copy the contents of that buffer into the actual uniform buffer.

   It would be much nicer if we could directly map the uniform buffer and avoid the copy.
-  Unfortunately, that ability is not available in WebGPU version 1 but it is being considered as an optional feature sometime in the future.
+Unfortunately, that ability is not available in WebGPU version 1 but it is being considered as an optional feature sometime in the future, especially for *uniform memory architectures* like some ARM based devices.

 * **Indirect Drawing**

-  Indirect drawing refers to draw commands that take their input from a GPU buffer.
+  Indirect drawing refers to draw commands that take their parameters from a GPU buffer.

   ```js
   pass.draw(vertexCount, instanceCount, firstVertex, firstInstance);  // direct